Butch and femme: 21st century

 In the 21st century, some writers and commentators began to describe a phenomenon in the lesbian community called "The Disappearing Butch".
 Some felt butches were disappearing because it had become easier for masculine women who might have previously identified as butch to have sex reassignment surgery and live as men.
 Others claimed the Disappearing Butch was the result of lesbian 'commodification' in the media, influenced by the viewing public's desire to see lesbians as "reproductions of Hollywood straight women".
 One writer noted that in the increased drive for LGBT 'normalization' and political acceptance, butch lesbians and effeminate gay men seemed to be disappearing.
 In the 21st century, some younger people were also beginning to eschew labels like 'butch' or even 'lesbian' and identify instead as queer.'

 However, others noted that butch women have gained increased visibility in the media, mentioning Ellen DeGeneres, frequently referred to as 'a soft butch', political commentator Rachel Maddow, once described as a 'butch fatale' and the character Big Boo in Orange Is the New Black, played by butch comic and actress Lea de Laria.

 The 21st century also saw a re-examination of the meaning of 'femme', with the term being used in a broader and more politically charged way, particularly by women of color, and some critics challenging what is seen as its appropriation by heteronormative culture.

+Although historically associated primarily with lesbian communities, many bisexual individuals—particularly sapphic bisexual women (those attracted to women)—have identified as butch or femme over time, actively contributing to the cultural and political development of these identities.
+For much of the 20th century, the term "lesbian" was often used as an umbrella term encompassing all women who engaged in romantic or sexual relationships with other women, including bisexual women.
+This inclusive usage meant that bisexual women participated in shaping these identities and spaces.
+Scholars have noted that butch and femme roles were prominent in working-class lesbian and bisexual communities during the mid-20th century.